gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 print "%s has been visiting" % person_query.name print person_query.website.url

-# commit object to the database and close the session
+# commit objects to the database and close the session
 session.commit()
 session.close()
 ```